China Consulate General condemns Hong Kong protests, slams media reports

 "The Consulate General wishes to reiterate that Hong Kong is China's Hong Kong and that Hong Kong affairs are China's internal affairs, and no external forces can interfere."

-He said the Consulate General appreciated the spontaneous patriotism of students who stood up for the love of Hong Kong and opposed to splitting the country.
+The Consulate General appreciated the spontaneous patriotism of students who stood up for the love of Hong Kong and opposed to splitting the country, he said.

 "The Consulate General strongly condemns the use of the recent situation in Hong Kong, under the pretext of so-called academic freedom and freedom of expression on the university campus to engage in smearing attacks on the Chinese and Hong Kong Special Administrative Region Government, inciting anti-China sentiment and creating opposition between Chinese and Hong Kong students," the spokesman said.